Hunters Hall of Fame

 Eighteen months later the minister of said church died and Henry was invited to fill the post.
 Henry tidied his affairs in Leith and on 11th August, 1771, headed for London.

 He was very well received and soon was the most popular minister in the city.
 He had survived and thrived through dangerous times on the eclesiastical front.
 His open attitudes and willingness to talk and take on things new, saw him through.
 He was elected secretary of the Society for propagating Christian Knowledge in the Highlands and Islands of Scotland in 1790.
 He became chairman of the London Missionary Society in 1795.
-He served at the Scots Church for 31 years, in total, when on the 26th September, 1802, he had to stop mid-sermon with a siezure of faintness, to the alarm of his flock.

 Things got worse and "being completely exhausted, he died, without pain, on the 27th of October, 1802.